Between Declarations and Dreams: Art of Southeast Asia since the 19th Century

 The curatorial narrative explores four main themes places in a broadly chronological sequence, each one critically examining the shared artistic impulse of the region for each period: Authority and Anxiety, Imagining Country and Self, Manifesting the Nation, and Re:Defining Art.

 This exhibition contains some artworks with potentially sensitive imagery.
+Visitor discretion is advised.

 Includes entry to DBS Singapore Gallery, UOB Southeast Asia Gallery, Wu Guanzhong Gallery, Law of the Land and Lim Cheng Hoe: Painting Singapore.

 - Free admission for Singapore Citizens/PRs and children 6 years and under